Loading organizations...

 Key people at GiantMouse LLC.

-GiantMouse LLC was founded by Jim Wirth (Founder, CEO).
+GiantMouse LLC was founded in 2015 by Jim Wirth (Founder, CEO).

 Key people at GiantMouse LLC.

-GiantMouse LLC was founded by Jim Wirth (Founder, CEO).
+GiantMouse LLC was founded in 2015 by Jim Wirth (Founder, CEO).

 GiantMouse LLC is a premium knife brand specializing in high-performance folding and fixed-blade pocket knives designed for everyday carry (EDC), outdoor adventures, and hard use.
 Founded by Danish designers Jesper Voxnaes and Jens Anso, alongside American entrepreneur Jim Wirth, the company blends bold Danish design aesthetics with American manufacturing ingenuity to produce functional, durable blades at fair prices under the motto "Knives Done Right®."[1][2][3]
 It serves knife enthusiasts, outdoor users, and professionals seeking reliable tools, solving the problem of overly gimmicky or low-quality knives by offering limited-run, designer-vetted products made with top materials like titanium, carbon fiber, and premium steels, primarily manufactured in Maniago, Italy.[2][3][6]
 Growth has been strong, evolving from sold-out limited editions (400 pieces per model) to accessible production lines like the ACE series, while maintaining a cult following and expanding globally over a decade.[1][2][5]